Traumatic brain injury

 A traumatic brain injury (TBI), also known as an intracranial injury, is an injury to the brain caused by an external force.
-TBI can be classified based on severity (ranging from mild traumatic brain injury [mTBI/concussion] to severe traumatic brain injury), mechanism (closed or penetrating head injury), or other features (e.g., occurring in a specific location or over a widespread area).
+TBI can be classified based on severity ranging from mild traumatic brain injury (mTBI/concussion) to severe traumatic brain injury.
+TBI can also be characterized based on mechanism (closed or penetrating head injury) or other features (e.g., occurring in a specific location or over a widespread area).
 Head injury is a broader category that may involve damage to other structures such as the scalp and skull.
 TBI can result in physical, cognitive, social, emotional and behavioral symptoms, and outcomes can range from complete recovery to permanent disability or death.

-Causes include falls, vehicle collisions and violence.
-Brain trauma occurs as a consequence of a sudden acceleration or deceleration within the cranium or by a complex combination of both movement and sudden impact.
+Causes include falls, vehicle collisions, and violence.
+Brain trauma occurs as a consequence of a sudden acceleration or deceleration of the brain within the skull or by a complex combination of both movement and sudden impact.
 In addition to the damage caused at the moment of injury, a variety of events following the injury may result in further injury.
-These processes include alterations in cerebral blood flow and pressure within the skull.
-Some of the imaging techniques used for diagnosis include computed tomography (CT) and magnetic resonance imaging (MRIs).
+These processes may include alterations in cerebral blood flow and pressure within the skull.
+Some of the imaging techniques used for diagnosis of moderate to severe TBI include computed tomography (CT) and magnetic resonance imaging (MRIs).